Selected by the Modern Library as one of the 100 best novels of all time

 In its surface drama, in its capacious and expansive rhythms that so resemble the rhythms of nature itself, THE RAINBOW is one of the world’s great examples of the multi-generational family saga.
 But the large claim that Lawrence’s masterpiece has made on the attention of readers and critics stems less from this fact than from the deeper parallel history he provides for the Brangwens—a history of the growth of their souls, moving in a great arc from sensuality to self-awareness and freedom.

-David Herbert (D. H.) Lawrence, whose fiction has had a profound influence on twentieth-century literature, was born on September 11, 1885, in a mining village in Nottinghamshire, England.
-His father was an illiterate coal miner, his mother a genteel schoolteacher… More about D.H.
+D. H. Lawrence, whose fiction has had a profound influence on twentieth-century literature, was born on September 11, 1885, in a mining village in Nottinghamshire, England.
+His father was an illiterate coal miner, his mother a genteel schoolteacher determined to… More about D.H.
 Lawrence

 About D. H. Lawrence